mendix/docs/content/en/docs/appstore/modules/oidc.md

 #### 8.2.4 Parsing Access Tokens Using a Custom Microflow{#custom-parsing}

 If you choose to implement your own microflow to parse an access token, the microflow name must contain `CustomATP`, for example `CustomATP_MyTokenParser`.
-This is how you can parse access tokens issued by IdPs such as Microsoft Azure AD.
+This is how you can parse access tokens issued by IdPs such as Microsoft Entra ID.

 {{% alert color="info" %}}
-If you are using Microsoft Azure AD, ensure you have followed the instructions for getting valid tokens in [Configuration of OIDC Provider](#oidc-configuration), above.
+If you are using Microsoft Entra ID, ensure you have followed the instructions for getting valid tokens in [Configuration of OIDC Provider](#oidc-configuration), above.
 {{% /alert %}}

 You can find a sample microflow for parsing access tokens, `OIDC.ACT_Token_CustomATPRetrieveRoles` in the OIDC module.